 “Document every encounter with your spouse.
 If possible, communicate with your spouse in writing.
 If not, keep recordings of every telephone conversation and encounter, including the date, time, subject, and who was present for the conversation.
 A narcissist does not like to lose, so you have to be quite aware of his double standard.

 “I know from my experience of handling such cases that the prospect of an acrimonious, long divorce process is slim.
 However, you do not have to go it alone.
 Having a strong legal team by your side can make a huge difference both in and out of court,” he says.

 6. Keep your cool when divorcing a narcissist husband

 Everyone gets triggered by something or the other.
 Your husband knows the different things that trigger you.
-He will try to attack those points so that you have a mental imbalance.
+He will try to attack those points to draw you out so that you make a mistake that he can use to his advantage.
 He could be doing this to prove that you are insane and unfit to take care of the kids or he could be doing it to put you in a bad light.
 Either way, make sure that you don’t get provoked by anything he does.